43 Books About Mexico For Travelers & History Buffs

 The way he covers the native populations evolves from pre-Hispanic times to the 20th century.
 It reminds me of a Mexican saying, “Indio muerto y Indio vivo” highlighting the difference between reverence to the great native cultures of the past while denigrating the Indians in the community.
 The first couple of chapters about the apex of Aztec politics and civilization are enthralling.
 I am not sure I agree with his perspective about the Indian problem of the 19th century.

-While the book is directed at the novice Mexico enthusiast, it would behoove the reader to have some background knowledge about Mexico in order to question some of the assertations.
+While the book is directed at the novice Mexico enthusiast, it would behoove the reader to have some background knowledge about Mexico to question some of the assertions.

 There are a lot of books written about Frida Kahlo but the 1983 work by Hayden Herrera is the gold standard and has stood the test of time.
 It is the official story that was used to guide the movie and most of the contemporary thinking about the artist.